MagnusS0/ATNLP_FINAL/README.md

 ## Acknowledgments
 This project is inspired by the experiments conducted in [Lake & Baroni, 2017](https://arxiv.org/abs/1711.00350).
-We thank [Transformer-SCAN](https://github.com/jlrussin/transformer_scan) for providing preprocessed SCAN datasets and code references.
 The Transformer model architecture is adapted from the foundational paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) by Vaswani et al.